Procedure Guide ·Pyometra Surgery ·2026

 Cat Pyometra Surgery - costs, what to expect & insurance

 Emergency pyometra surgery for a cat costs $1,000-$3,000.
-Pyometra is a life-threatening uterine infection that affects unspayed female cats.
-The uterus fills with pus and bacteria, and without emergency surgery to remove it, the infection spreads to the bloodstream.
-Recovery takes 1-2 weeks, and the surgery is essentially an emergency spay on a very sick cat.
+Pyometra is a life-threatening uterine infection in unspayed female cats where the uterus fills with pus and bacteria.
+Without emergency surgery to remove it, the infection spreads to the bloodstream.
+Recovery takes 1-2 weeks.

 Pyometra Surgery - vet costs and insurance